-The result presented in Table 5 shows that the calculated Friedman Chi-Square value is 171.221.
+The result presented in Table 3 shows that the calculated Friedman Chi-Square value is 171.221.
 This is greater than the critical chi-square value of 9.49.
 Having an asymptotic significance of 0.000<0.05, this result is significant.
-Therefore, corporate philanthropy improved on the performance of not-for-profit (political) organizations.
+Therefore, corporate philanthropy enhanced positive on the customers' perception of FMCG organizations in Nigeria.

 The finding of this study tally with the works of with the findings of studies carried out by Tonello (2011), and Liket & Simaens (2015), who posit that corporate philanthropy and SCR often encourages the growth of firms.
-Moreover, Gautier & Pache (2015) pointed out that provisions of gifts, instruments, donations etc by corporations go a long way in stimulating the image of such firms, hence, this finding aligns with Gautier & Pache (2015) outcomes.
+Moreover, Gautier & Pache (2015) pointed out that provisions of gifts, instruments, donations etc by corporations go a long way in stimulating the image of such firms; hence, this finding aligns with Gautier & Pache (2015) outcomes.
 Contrarily, the findings from this study negates the works done by Gan (2006), and van Kranenburg and Zoet-Wissink (2012) who believe that CP is nothing than wasting of organizational resources.
-All the assertions collaborates the fact that structural, human and technical related causes are the major challenges that hinder the implementation corporate philanthropy in any organizations.